pierre-rouleau/pel/doc/pel-manual.rst

 Therefore semi-automated installation instruction are detailed in the following sections.

-Essentially you need to:
+**Requirements**

+Before you can install PEL, you need to ensure that you have the required tools.
+They are described in the following sections:

 #. `Install Emacs 26.1 or later`_.
 Ideally use the latest stable release: Emacs 26.3.
 #. `Install other required command line tools`_

+**Fast Track**

+If you don't want to read the full detailed description of the installation steps, you can skip to the section

+Fast Track Installation Steps

+**Detailed Track**

+The fully detailed instructions are described in the following sections:

 #. `Clone the PEL Git repository`_ on your computer.
 #. `Prepare Emacs Initialization directory`_ where lots of Emacs files will go.
 #. `Create a "~/.emacs.d/utils" directory`_ for files from the EmacsAttics_ and
    EmacsMirror_ that PEL uses.
+#. `Create the emacs-customization.el file`_.
 #. `Create or Update your Emacs init.el file`_.
-#. `Create the emacs-customization.el file`_.
 #. `Build first part of PEL`_ to byte-compile all files but two of them.
 #. `Activate PEL in your init.el file`_.
 #. `Open Emacs to install use-package`_; that will install `use-package`_ and